Delta (letter)

 Delta (/'dɛltə/ DEL-tə; uppercase Δ, lowercase δ; δέλτα, délta, /el/) is the fourth letter of the Greek alphabet.
 In the system of Greek numerals, it has a value of four.
 It was derived from the Phoenician letter dalet 𐤃.
 Letters that come from delta include the Latin D and the Cyrillic Д.

 A river delta (originally, the delta of the Nile River) is named so because its shape approximates the triangular uppercase letter delta.
 Contrary to a popular legend, this use of the word delta was not coined by Herodotus.

 Pronunciation

 In Ancient Greek, delta represented a voiced dental plosive /el/.
-In Modern Greek, it represents a voiced dental fricative /el/, like the "th" in "that" or "this" (while /el/ in foreign words is instead commonly transcribed as ντ).
-Delta is romanized as d or dh.
+In Modern Greek, it represents a voiced dental fricative /el/, like the "th" in "that", "this", or "though" (while /el/ in foreign words is instead commonly transcribed as ντ, nt).
+Delta is romanized as d or (in Modern Greek) dh.

 Uppercase

 The uppercase letter Δ is used to denote: